pankajsahani/Wasabi-Automation/Readme.md

 More info on implementation details here: [How to automate infrastructure on Wasabi using Python?](https://wasabi-support.zendesk.com/hc/en-us/articles/360057225472)

-Written by Ravi Voleti for Wasabi Technologies.inc
+Written by Wasabi Technologies LLC

 This script automates the creation of infrastructure on the Wasabi console.
 Generates users and buckets that are only accessible by their respective users.